lovelysystems/lovely.microblog/docs/docs/frontend_login.rst

 Update RestKit Setup
 ====================

-For the `login` endpoint we create request and response descriptors as the one we created for the `blogposts` endpoint::
+For the `login` endpoint we create request and response descriptors like the one we created for the `blogposts` endpoint::

     RKRequestDescriptor* loginRequest = [RKRequestDescriptor requestDescriptorWithMapping:[[User mapping] inverseMapping]